Sebjet24/PyBer_Analysis/README.md

 ## Results:

-#Quick facts by city type, seen in the image below our facts
 - Rural cities has the least amount of drivers, rides and total fares.
 - Urban cities have the most amount of drivers, rides and total fares.
 - Suburban cities are in the middle having the 2nd most drivers, rides and total fares.